gitextensions/GitExtensionsDoc/source/settings.rst

   .. setting:: Amend last commit

-    If checked, display the popup warning about the rewriting of history when you have elected to amend the last committed change.
+    Display the popup warning about
+    the rewriting of history when you have elected to amend the last committed change.

   .. setting:: Undo last commit

-    Do not display the warning when undoing (resetting) the commit for the current branch in :ref:`browse-main-toolbar`.
+    Display the warning when undoing (resetting) the commit for the current branch in :ref:`browse-main-toolbar`.

   .. setting:: Commit when no branch is currently checked out

     When committing changes and there is no branch currently being checked out, then GitExtensions warns you and proposes to checkout or create a branch.
-Enable this option to continue working with no warning.

   .. setting:: Rebase on top of selected commit